yongxing912/cofkr/README.md

-# C-code-of-diamond-figure
+# C-for-beginners

 Date:2018-3-26,My First Github Contact

-print a diamond figure of star and associated with user-defined line number
+some code with C for beginner